luizpvas/functuts/priv/tutorials/en/05-improving-seo-for-a-brand-new-website.md

-Improving SEO for a new website
+Improving SEO for a brand new website
 My personal journey to learn about SEO and attempt to improve this website's ranking on Google.
 Come along for the ride.

-# Improving SEO for a new website
+# Improving SEO for a brand new website

 I just released this website, and at this moment Google is not aware it exists yet.